gne-ldh/TYCOONS/README.md

 installation of project /........

-download = 1. project name file 2.certificate.tif 3.excel file confirm
+Please download these files from github accounts = 1. project name file 2.certificate.tif 3.excel file confirm

-save all downloads in matlab files saving location  / in matlab set the path where the downloaded all the project items .
+Open matlab and  set the path where the downloaded all the above  project files.

 step to start the project ................